Hexagram 29 · ䷜

 Simple offerings show the meeting of firm and yielding in proper balance.

-The abyss is not filled to overflowing, it is filled only to the rim.
+The abyss is not filled to overflowing, It is filled only to the rim.
 No blame.

 Small Image